The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 18 of 34

-Myra Hindley, the "most evil woman in Britain," helped her lover Ian Brady sexually assault and murder five children in the mid-1960s.
+Myra Hindley, once dubbed the "most evil woman in Britain," helped her lover Ian Brady sexually assault and murder five children in the mid-1960s.
 In committing the so-called "Moors Murders," the couple lured children into their car under the pretense of offering them a ride home.
 From there, the couple would brutally murder the children and bury their bodies in the English countryside.
-The two were caught and put in prison, where Hindley died in 2002.Greater Manchester Police via Getty Images
+The two were caught in 1965 and put in prison, where Hindley died in 2002.Greater Manchester Police via Getty Images

 19 of 34